mandeep/Job-Automate/README.rst

 ============

 Jobautomate uses the Indeed API to apply to 'easily apply' jobs posted to Indeed's website.
 Jobautomate comes in two forms.
-A web application (in development) and a command line script (working).
+A command line interface (working) and a web application (in development).
 Both require user input for first name, last name, and email address for the user's details.
 The résumé is uploaded on the web interface and read from file when using the command line interface.

+Disclaimer: Please be courteous to employers.
+Nobody enjoys spam emails.

 Command Line Interface
 ======================